Postpartum period: Infant caring in the subacute period

 At two to four days postpartum, a woman's breastmilk will generally come in.
 Historically, women who were not breastfeeding (nursing their babies) were given drugs to suppress lactation, but this is no longer medically indicated.
 In this period, difficulties with breastfeeding may arise.
 Maternal sleep is often disturbed as night waking is normal in the newborn phase, and newborns need to be fed every two to three hours, including during the night.
 The lactation consultant, health visitor, monthly nurse, postnatal doula, or kraamverzorgster may be of assistance at this time.

 Psychological disorders

 During the subacute postpartum period, psychological disorders may emerge.
 Among these are postpartum depression, posttraumatic stress disorder, and in rare cases, postpartum psychosis.
 Postpartum mental illness can affect both mothers and fathers, and is not uncommon.
+Very rarely, in 0.1 to 0.2% of postpartum women, postpartum psychosis occurs.
 Early detection and adequate treatment is required.
 Approximately 70–80% of postpartum women will experience the "baby blues" for a few days.
 Between 10 and 20 percent may experience clinical depression, with a higher risk among those women with a history of postpartum depression, clinical depression, anxiety, or other mood disorders.
 Prevalence of PTSD following normal childbirth (excluding stillbirth or major complications) is estimated to be between 2.8% and 5.6% at six weeks postpartum.